 We first present the setup of the monopolistic competition model.
 As in our baseline model, we assume that each city is inhabited by a continuum of landlords.
-Without loss of generality, we normalize the mass of these landlords to one in each city, and index an individual landlord by $m \in [0, 1]$.
+Without loss of generality, we normalize the mass of these landlords to one in each city, and index an individual landlord by $m \in [0, 1]$ .

 Unlike in our baseline model, we assume that transshipment services are differentiated products.
-Firms shipping through port city r may use the services of any number of landlords mresiding in the city.
-Firms aggregate transshipment services in a CES function with elasticity of substitution $\zeta \in (1, \infty)$ across the services performed for them by the individual landlords.
-As $\zeta < \infty$, these services are imperfect substitutes.
-Hence, each firm uses the transshipment service of each landlord in equilibrium.7 where $O_m(r)$ is the price of transshipment services that landlord m charges, $\nu(r)$ is the exogenous part of transshipment costs, $F_m(r)$ is the share of land that the landlord allocates to transshipment, Shipping(r) is the total value of shipments flowing through the port excluding the price of transshipment services, R(r) is the land rent prevailing in the city, and $1 - F_m(r)$ is the share of land rented out to firms.
+Firms shipping through port city r may use the services of any number of landlords m residing in the city.
+Firms aggregate transshipment services in a CES function with elasticity of substitution $\zeta \in (1,\infty)$ across the services performed for them by the individual landlords.
+As $\zeta < \infty$ , these services are imperfect substitutes.
+Hence, each firm uses the transshipment service of each landlord in equilibrium.

+Landlords are aware that they are the sole provider of their differentiated transshipment service but cannot influence city-wide prices and quantities.
+Thus, they engage in monopolistic competition, choosing their land allocation, transshipment price and transshipment quantity to maximize their net nominal income.
+In other words, landlord m in port city r solves the problem where $O_m\left(r\right)$ is the price of transshipment services that landlord m charges, $\nu\left(r\right)$ is the exogenous part of transshipment costs, $F_m\left(r\right)$ is the share of land that the landlord allocates to transshipment, $Shipping\left(r\right)$ is the total value of shipments flowing through the port excluding the price of transshipment services, $R\left(r\right)$ is the land rent prevailing in the city, and $1-F_m\left(r\right)$ is the share of land rented out to firms.